The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Game Networking and Its Integration within 6G

-GN resides in the network and transport layers, allowing for the scheduling and routing of data packets to establish paths for network communication.
-Fig.~\ref{game_system} shows four users interacting in a virtual world through two separate edge networks, connected to the central unit via backhaul or wireless links.
-Providing real-time and immersive experiences to all four users simultaneously is challenging, thereby invoking the elements of GN.
-Academic literature and commercial products offer various architectural solutions to aid virtual applications with distributed clients \cite{liu2022survey}.
-These solutions can be classified into three categories: Centralized, Distributed (P2P), or Hybrid, depending on the location of the state storage.
-Centralized and distributed architectures implement state storage on centralized servers and client machines, respectively, whereas hybrid architectures utilize a combination of centralized and client-side state storage.
-The advancements and applications in GN create blueprints for the advancement of 6G networks towards supporting VR/AR, DT, and the Metaverse~\cite{9806418}.
-As shown in Fig.~\ref{time_require}, end-to-end delay and packet loss probability requirements are provided for different scenarios that capture numerous key services in network architecture \cite{8472907}, including VR/AR and Industry 4.0.
+GN operates in the network and transport layers, allowing for the scheduling and routing of data packets to establish paths for network communication.
+Academic literature and commercial products have offered various network architectural solutions to aid virtual applications with distributed users \cite{liu2022survey}.
+These solutions fall into three categories: Centralized, Distributed (P2P), or Hybrid, depending on the location of the state storage.
+These architectural approaches effectively address the challenges of low latency and the high demands of real-time network traffic, demonstrating high potential for flexible evolution and integration into 6G wireless networks.
+This capability is particularly crucial in physical-virtual applications, where the transmission of large volumes of low-latency data is essential.
+Therefore, the improvements and applications of GN create blueprints for the progression of 6G networks towards supporting DT, VR/AR, and the Metaverse~\cite{9806418}.

-This section discusses two key ingredients of the next-generation networks: real-time interaction (RTI), and remote immersive interaction (RII).
-RTI refers to communication that occurs in the present moment with minimal delay, enabling participants to respond to one another in a near-instantaneous fashion.
-RII, on the other hand, indicates VR/AR to simulate a shared virtual/physical environment, enabling remote participants to interact as though they were co-located.
-This will highlight the equivalence with the problems addressed by GN to meet the requirements for online multi-play games, leading to a natural porting of GN principles to the networking that supports the real-time fusion of the physical and the digital.